What is idiopathic pulmonary fibrosis?

 - several viruses, including HIV, hepatitis C, mononucleosis, herpes virus 6, and influenza A

 IPF is a serious and progressive disease, with no known cure.
-You should talk to your doctor so that you can understand your risk and be prepared for complications like:
+You should talk to your doctor so that you can understand your risk and be prepared for complications, such as:

 - pulmonary hypertension (high blood pressure in the lungs)